Are you looking for a quicker cheaper lunch? Do you often skip lunch because you need those precious extra minutes? Guess what - you're not alone.

 Here's more news.
 A number of these dieting programs are delivering pre-made food in controlled portions to busy people who don’t like to cook but want to eat healthy food and lose weight.
 (See?
 Someone spots a gap and jumps in).
 Though these programs take the guesswork out of meal planning, they cost around $600 per month, or around $7 per entrée.
 But they expect you have to add your own fresh fruits and vegetables to that menu plan.

-Wise Food Storage Company has also spied a perfect place here for their products.
+Food Prepper Companies have spied a perfect place here for their products.
 Their gourmet freeze-dried foods packaged in sturdy buckets to help people survive disasters and food shortages, or times when it is simply impossible to cook in usual ways work - these are great too for that quicker cheaper lunch we are all looking for in our busy lives.
 And they are right!
 These mylar pouched meals are prepared by simply adding hot or cold water and stirring, they are specially designed to be healthy balanced meals, and they cost a bit more than $2 per meal, (or less than $10 a day for three meals if you get carried away).

 How's that for a quicker cheaper lunch?

-Here’s an example of three balanced meals from freeze-dried Wise meals that come in around 500 calories each:
+Here’s an example of three balanced meals from freeze-dried that come in around 500 calories each:

-Breakfast - Wise Food Storage Crunchy granola (add 2% milk or low-fat yogurt)
+Breakfast - Crunchy granola (add 2% milk or low-fat yogurt)

-Lunch - Wise Food Storage Tomato Basil Soup (add salad and low-fat dressing)
+Lunch - Tomato Basil Soup (add salad and low-fat dressing)

-Dinner - Wise Food Storage Teriyaki & Rice (add roasted or steamed vegetables)
+Dinner -Teriyaki & Rice (add roasted or steamed vegetables)

 How to Store Food Left-overs - A little brainstorming and we have a handy list with ideas for how to store food left-overs in the fridge.